In Excel, there is no direct function to get a quarter from a date. But you can create a formula for this.

 In the first part, we have combined INT and MONTH functions.
 MONTH returns the month number of the date and then we have divided it by 3.
 After that INT round down it to the nearest integer.

-In the end, we have multiplied it with 3 to get 6 (June) which is the end month of the quarter, and then added 1 into it.
+In the end, we multiplied it by 3 to get 6 (June) which is the end month of the quarter, and then added 1 into it.

 In simple words, this part of the formula simply converts the month of the actual date to the next quarter’s first month.

 In the second part, we have used the YEAR function to get the year from the actual date.

 After that, in the third part, simply used 1 complete the date with DATE function.